 AB 52 requires lead agencies to provide notice to tribes that are traditionally and culturally affiliated with the geographic area of a proposed project if tribal entities, organizations or individuals have requested to be notified.
-The City of Fort Bragg routinely issues AB 52 notifications to Sherwood Valley Rancheria of Pomo Indians of California, who has officially requested to be notified of projects.
-Other tribes in the area that may be consulted include:
+The City of Fort Bragg routinely issues AB 52 notifications to the following local tribes as part of the CEQA review process:

+- Sherwood Valley Rancheria of Pomo Indians of California

-- Coyote Valley Band of Pomo Indians of California
+- · Coyote Valley Band of Pomo Indians of California

 - Manchester Band of Pomo Indians

 - Cahto Tribe of the Laytonville Rancheria

 - Hopland Band of Pomo Indians

 - Guidiville Rancheria

 - Pinoleville Pomo Nation

 - Potter Valley Tribe

 At the local level, the City of Fort Bragg addresses historic resources in the General Plan, ILUDC, and in Citywide Design Guidelines.
-In the General Plan, the Central Business District is identified as the civic, cultural, and commercial center of the community and the following apply:
+In the General Plan, the Central

-Land Use Goal LU-3 Ensure that the Central Business District remains the historic, civic, cultural, and commercial core of the community.
+Business District is identified as the civic, cultural, and commercial center of the community and the following apply:Land Use Goal LU-3 Ensure that the Central Business District remains the historic, civic, cultural, and commercial core of the community.

-Policy LU-3.1 Central Business District: Retain and enhance the small-scale, pedestrian friendly, and historic character of the Central Business District (CBD).
+Land Use Goal LU-3 Policy LU-3.1 Central Business District: Retain and enhance the small-scale, pedestrian friendly, and historic character of the Central Business District (CBD).